pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

   Nominal bus voltage for given device

   :param XPLMAvionicsID avionicsID: as from :py:func:`createAvionicsEx`,  :py:func:`getAvionicsHandle`, or :py:func:`registerAvionicsCallbacksEx`
-  :return float: [0..1] represeing nominal bus voltage, -1 if device not bound to aircraft
+  :return float: [0..1] representing nominal bus voltage, -1 if device not bound to aircraft

   |TBD|

-  Returns the ratio of the nominal voltage (1= full voltage) of the electrical bus to which the given avioncs device is bound.
+  Returns the ratio of the nominal voltage (1= full voltage) of the electrical bus to which the given avionics device is bound.
 Or, -1 if the device is not bound to the current aircraft.

   `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMGetAvionicsBusVoltsRatio>`__ :index:`XPLMGetAvionicsBusVoltsRatio`